ichekefaithie/alx-system_engineering-devops/README.md

-Write a script that adds execute permission to the owner of the file hello.
+Create a script that switches the current user to the user betty.